 When a Walk Turns Frisky

-The toughest part about walking is stopping what I’m doing, bundling up, and pushing myself out the door.
+The toughest part about walking is stopping what I’m doing and pushing myself out the door.
 But once my feet hit the driveway, I’m ready to dive into the adventures of the great outdoors.

-My walks consist of thoughts and ideas, and letting my spirit run free and wild.
+My walks consist of pondering, talking to God, and setting my spirit free.
 The dishes can scream their dirty little heads off, but I can’t hear them.
 I don’t even know them.
 This is my time.
 My walk.
 And I’m not stopping till my legs fall off.

-One day last summer, I turned down a road I don’t often walk and was met with a German Shepherd.
-He was still a puppy.
+One day last summer, I turned down a road and was met with a German Shepherd.
+He was a puppy.
 A big puppy, on the brink of becoming a full-grown, mean-looking beast, so I kept an eye on him as I continued walking.

 I never run from a dog.
 Ever!
-I stand and face the bully; my walking sticks ready for battle.
-But, I didn’t feel threatened, he just barked and followed me from across the road.
-Then he came over and sniffed my hand.
+I stand and face the bully, my walking sticks loaded for battle.
+As I continued walking, he continued barking and running around across the road.
+Then, like a curious cat, he ran to me and sniffed my hand.
 Okay.
 Sniffing is good.
-He’s not growling and showing his big, sharp teeth.
-He’s just an overgrown puppy and wants to play.
+He’s not growling and flashing his teeth; he just wants to play.
+I hope.

-At last, two guys ran to my rescue, neither of which owned the dog, but knew who did, and they weren’t home.
-But their four-legged beast is out, running the streets and parked himself on my back!
+Finally, two guys ran to my rescue, neither of whom owned the dog, but they knew who did, and the only family member that was home was parked in the middle of my back!

 Our Dog, Bella